-Because we have a long history as a regional occupational program (ROP) that is part of the Riverside County Office of Education, and relationships with more than 20 regional school districts and community colleges, you can trust that our accredited school always has your best interest for succeeding in the world of work.
+We have a long history as a regional occupational program (ROP) that is part of the Riverside County Office of Education, and relationships with more than 20 regional school districts and community colleges.
+You can trust that our accredited school always has your best interest for succeeding in the world of work.